syrokomskyi/cross_file_manager/README.md

 ## 🕧TODO (perhaps)

-Once you start using the **IdGen**, it will become easy to choose the functionality to contribute.
+Once you start using the **CrossFileManager**, it will become easy to choose the functionality to contribute.
 But if you already get everything you need from this package but have some free time, let me write here what I have planned:

 - Separate the package to work with pure Dart.
 - Replace `File` to `WFile`. <https://pub.dev/packages/wfile>